vaginessa/dns-wiki/HOWTO-Report-Bug.md

 * Power on your device
 * Reproduce the problem

 Upload the captured logcat somewhere, for example using Google Drive, Dropbox, Pastebin and link to it from the issue you (should) have created.
-Don't forget to mention the *uid* of the application to look into when relevant.
+Don't forget to mention the *uid* of the application to look into when it's relevant.

 Sending bug report
 ------------------